 Coffee has been prepared and drunk long before coffee filters were manufactured.

-So if you find yourself in desperate need of that cup of coffee, but have run out of filters, there are several suitable substitutes.
+If you find yourself in desperate need of that cup of coffee, but have run out of filters, there are several suitable coffee filter substitutes.

 Instant coffee may not be as tasty as that cup made from freshly roasted coffee beans, but it can serve as a more than suitable alternative.